In 2016, there were 595 patient visits to the Dental Clinic and 7,326 patient visits to the Medical Clinic.

 Caring for people who are homeless doesn’t stop with providing food and shelter.
 Because The Ottawa Mission is always looking for ways to improve our services, we’re pleased to be able to offer health care services to our residents and others living in shelters or on the street.

 Medical care where it’s needed most

-Many people who come into The Ottawa Mission have medical conditions that require treatment but do not have a family doctor.
-That’s why we have a Primary Care Clinic to connect people to ongoing health care.
+Many people who come to The Ottawa Mission do not have a family doctor, but have medical conditions that require treatment.
+That’s why we have a Primary Care Medical Clinic to connect people to ongoing health care.
 Nurse practitioners and two on-call physicians provide quick access to primary health care for men and women who are homeless or at risk of becoming homeless.

 Dentistry that goes a long way

 Unfortunately, many of the people dealing with homelessness don’t have accessible, professional dental services.
 But, thanks to the initiative of Ottawa dentist Dr. Tom Harle and the hard work of a team of volunteer dental professionals, The Ottawa Mission can offer emergency, preventative, and restorative dental care.
 Because of the amazing work of our volunteers and generous donations from the community, we can help patients feel more confident, comfortable, and prepared to face the world as they work towards changing their lives.